Michael Furness QC

 Recent UK cases include:

-- Labrouche v Frey, a long running piece of trust litigation, which culminated in a 7 week trial in late 2015.
-Was handed down in February 2016, and Michael’s client was acquitted of all the breaches of trust alleged against her.
-The case raises issues about trustee accounting, the meaning of wilful default, and tracing, as well as issues regarding the succession to founder’s rights in a Liechtenstein Anstalt.
+- Labrouche v Frey, a long-running piece of trust litigation, which culminated in a 7-week trial.
+Judgment was handed down in February 2016, and Michael’s client was acquitted of all the breaches of trust alleged against her.
+The case raised issues about trustee accounting, the meaning of wilful default, and tracing, as well as issues regarding the succession to founder’s rights in a Liechtenstein Anstalt.

 - Day v RCM , appearing in the Court of Appeal in linked appeals concerning an enduring power of attorney, inter vivos gifts of chattels and the rule in Strong v Bird.

-He advises on and conducts international succession and trust disputes, and has appeared in five major pieces of litigation in Bermuda in the last five years.
+He advises on and conducts international succession and trust disputes, and has appeared in five major pieces of litigation in Bermuda in recent years.
 He also conducts and advises on litigation in the Cayman Islands and the Bahamas.
-In 2015 he appeared on two trustees summons in Cayman and one in the Bahamas, all concerning court approval for trustee exercises of discretion.
+He is currently acting for members of a prominent Hong Kong family in relation to a high-value dispute over a family trust, and for a US/UK family in relation to the distribution of a high-value trust fund in Bermuda.

 He has appeared in overseas courts as an expert witness on English trust law issues, in the Netherlands and Canada.